rockset/rockset-js/packages/cli/README.md

 $ rockset api:queryLambdas:listQueryLambdasInWorkspace commons

 #.
 Initialize a Rockset Project in the current directory
-$ rockset project:init
+$ rockset local:init

 #.
 Download your Query Lambdas
-$ rockset project:download
+$ rockset local:download

 #.
 Serve the Rockset Project Development Server and UI to test your local Query Lambdas
-$ rockset project:serve
+$ rockset local:serve

 #.
 Deploy your local Query Lambdas to Rockset
-$ rockset project:deploy
+$ rockset local:deploy

 #.
 Update to the latest CLI version
 $ rockset update